-Only 23 percent of those who make a resolution will see it through to completion.
-Don’t be one of them.
-If you made a resolution to get your business finances in order in 2020, now is the time to act.
-The new tax year is a perfect opportunity to look at the accounting processes you have in place and make sure your business is prepared for anything the year ahead may have in store.
+With the new financial year on the horizon, now is the perfect time to look at your accounting processes you have in place and make sure your business is prepared for anything the year ahead may have in store.

 Make efficient business decisions

 Having a regular set of easy-to-understand management accounts produced, whether that’s monthly or quarterly, provides business owners with a bigger picture of the full financial trading position of the business and allows better short and long-term decisions to be made.

 The process of preparing the monthly reports means that queries and problems will naturally be addressed and dealt with as they arise, rather than waiting until the year end and dealing with all queries at the same time.